bhat0066/platypus/README.md

-# platypus
+# PLATYPUS
-C based compiler
+*A frontend compiler written in C for CST8152: Compilers Course using the PLATYPUS language specification*